AG2048/Birthday-Meet/README.md

 ##### Sent:
 `ref="/sent"` after log in

-This page displays a list of all messages sent by user, displays if the message is `read`.
+This page displays a list of all messages sent by user, displays if the message is `read` or `unread`.

 This page also includes two buttons to direct users to [Send](#Send) and [Messages](#Messages).